oogunbiyi21/stats-compass-core/ARCHITECTURE.md

 This document explains the architectural decisions in stats-compass-core, particularly the stateful design pattern and workflow-based orchestration that may seem unconventional for a Python library.

-## Why Server-Side State?
+## Why Stateful Design?

-stats-compass-core is designed as a **Model Context Protocol (MCP) server**, not a traditional Python library.
-This distinction is crucial for understanding our design decisions.
+stats-compass-core is a **tool library** designed to work with AI agent protocols (MCP, OpenAI function calling, etc.) where LLMs orchestrate tool calls.
+While [stats-compass-mcp](https://github.com/oogunbiyi21/stats-compass-mcp) wraps this library as an MCP server, the core library itself is protocol-agnostic.

+This distinction matters because the design patterns here address constraints common to **all** LLM-to-tool communication, not just MCP.

-### The MCP Constraint
+### The LLM-Tool Communication Constraint

-In the MCP protocol, **LLMs cannot pass complex Python objects between tool calls**.
+In protocols where LLMs call tools, **LLMs cannot pass complex Python objects between calls**.
 All communication happens via JSON-serializable messages.
 This means:

 - ❌ Cannot pass DataFrames directly between tools
 - ❌ Cannot pass trained models between tools